anthonyromyn/moderated-mediation-decision-fmri/README.md

-Example work from my time as a PhD student.
+Example modeling work from my time as a PhD student.
 Includes partially completed paper and R code.